prometheus/proposals/proposals/0095-teams-and-org-permissions.md

 * Ensure effective access is inherited from members, a repository Maintainers team, or an explicitly approved Admins team.
 * Use a team for every future human access grant, including exceptional access.

-This policy does not alter the inherent organization-wide authority of GitHub organization owners.
+Organization Owner access is governed separately below.
 Bot, service-account, and outside-collaborator access is not converted automatically and should be reviewed separately.

+### Organization Owner access

+Every active member of the Prometheus Steering Committee, as defined by `prometheus/governance`, must have GitHub Owner access to both the `prometheus` and `prometheus-community` organizations.

+No other human organization member may hold Owner access except as a temporary exception approved by the Steering Committee.
+The approval and reason must be documented, and the exception must include an expiration or review condition.

+When Owner access is revoked from an organization member, the person remains an organization member and retains legitimate repository access through the teams defined by this proposal.
+Before revoking Owner access, verify that the person's replacement team access is correct.

 ### Repository ownership and `MAINTAINERS.MD`